VolpeUSDOT/NPS_Backcountry/README.md

 - Best-fit final model summaries in .csv format
 - Coefficients, confidence interval, and p-values for final best fit models in .html format
 - A PDF of the annoyance and interference with natural quiet dose-response figures for backcountry visitors.
+- Additional PDFs of descriptive figures for the report.